 In most cases, ACH transactions are less expensive for merchants than credit and debit card transactions if the processor is charging a flat transaction fee.

 The larger your average ticket, the more the savings.

-As another added benefit from setting up ACH billing, you do not have to worry about incurring a non-qualified surcharge on transactions—the flat rate is the flat rate.
+Another added benefit of setting up ACH billing is that you do not have to worry about incurring a non-qualified surcharge on transactions—the flat rate is the flat rate.

-All of this, of course, depends on the rates that your credit card and ACH processors are charging.
+All of this depends on the rates that your credit card and ACH processors are charging.
 If you’re using a gateway that charges extra per transaction, that cost should be factored in on both sides as well.

 So, if based on your average transaction size and rates your providers are offering, the cost ends up being net/net, read on to learn about other factors than can weigh in on your decision.

 Learn all the ways to accept online payments

 - A credit card transaction (depending on the card) can take 2-3 business days to process.